kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 === Plugin Name ===
 Contributors: yithemes
-Tags: added to cart, add to cart popup, cart, shop, shopping cart Requires at least: 4.0
+Tags: added to cart, add to cart popup, cart, shop, shopping cart Requires at least: 5.4
 Tested up to: 5.7
-Stable tag: 1.6.0
+Stable tag: 1.6.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 YITH WooCommerce Added to Cart Popup plugin allow to displays popup cart for add to cart action

 == Description ==
-YITH WooCommerce Added To Cart Popup gives you the freedom to continue browsing the shop or going directly to the cart.
+YITH WooCommerce Added to Cart Popup gives you the freedom to continue browsing the shop or going directly to the cart.

 Feel free to browse your favorite shop.